Inference

-Inferences are steps in logical reasoning, moving from premises to logical consequences; etymologically, the word infer means to "carry forward".
-Inference is theoretically traditionally divided into deduction and induction, a distinction that in Europe dates at least to Aristotle (300s BC).
+Inferences are steps in logical reasoning, moving from premises to logical consequences.
+Inference is traditionally divided into deduction and induction, a distinction that dates at least to Aristotle (300s BC).
+A third type of inference, abduction, has been proposed, notably by Charles Sanders Peirce.
 Deduction is inference deriving logical conclusions from premises known or assumed to be true, with the laws of valid inference being studied in logic.
 Induction is inference from particular evidence to a universal conclusion.
-A third type of inference is sometimes distinguished, notably by Charles Sanders Peirce, contradistinguishing abduction from induction.
+Abduction seeks neither logical certainty nor a universal conclusion but a "best explanation" based on likelihood given the evidence.

 Various fields study how inference is done in practice.
 Human inference (i.e. how humans draw conclusions) is traditionally studied within the fields of logic, argumentation studies, and cognitive psychology; artificial intelligence researchers develop automated inference systems to emulate human inference.

 Statistical inference uses mathematics to draw conclusions in the presence of uncertainty.
 This generalizes deterministic reasoning, with the absence of uncertainty as a special case.
 Statistical inference uses quantitative or qualitative (categorical) data which may be subject to random variations.

 Definition

-The process by which a conclusion is inferred from multiple observations is called inductive reasoning.
+The process by which a general conclusion is inferred from multiple observations is called inductive reasoning.
 The conclusion may be correct or incorrect, or correct to within a certain degree of accuracy, or correct in certain situations.
 Conclusions inferred from multiple observations may be tested by additional observations.